 Young people sometimes email me but I don’t know their age unless they tell me – and I only have their word for that.
 I do not deliberately keep their email address (but Gmail, Microsoft Outlook and iCloud would save it in my account).
 As I am not “processing” their data, I am not required to ask for parental consent.
 I reply to the email and do not contact them again.

-As I take children’s privacy extremely seriously, I do request young people only to contact me using a ‘screen name’ rather than their real name or, preferably, for them to send me their question or comment via their parent or guardian.
+As I take children’s privacy extremely seriously, I request that young people only to contact me using a ‘screen name’ rather than their real name or, preferably, for them to send me their question or comment via their parent or guardian.
 In any case, I reply once and then delete the email.

 I have done everything I can to prevent this by strongly password-protecting and firewalling my computer and website as well as protecting my accounts with two step authentication where possible.
 If any of those organisations were to be compromised, I will take steps to follow their advice immediately.